briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     weapons in violation of subsection (b)(1) hereof is a misdemeanor of the first degree, and, in addition to any other penalty or sanction imposed for a violation of subsection (b)(1) hereof, the offender's concealed handgun license shall be suspended pursuant to Ohio R.C.
-2923.128(A)(2).
+[2923.128(A)(2)][ORC Section 2923.128].
 If, at the time of the stop of the offender for a law enforcement purpose that was the basis of the violation, any law enforcement officer involved with the stop had actual knowledge that the offender has been issued a concealed handgun license, carrying concealed weapons in violation of division (b)(1) of this section is a minor misdemeanor, and the offender's concealed handgun license shall not be suspended pursuant to division (A)(2) of Ohio R.C.
-2923.128.
+[2923.128][ORC Section 2923.128].

     4. _(4)_ Except as otherwise provided herein, carrying concealed weapons in violation of subsection (b)(2) or (b)(4) hereof is a misdemeanor of the first degree.
 If the offender has previously been convicted or pleaded guilty to a violation of Ohio R.C.
-2923.12(B)(2) or (B)(4) or a substantially equivalent municipal ordinance, carrying concealed weapons is a felony and shall be prosecuted under appropriate state law.
+[2923.12(B)(2)][ORC Section 2923.12] or (B)(4) or a substantially equivalent municipal ordinance, carrying concealed weapons is a felony and shall be prosecuted under appropriate state law.
 In addition to any other penalty or sanction imposed for a violation of subsection (b)(2) or (b)(3) hereof, the offender's concealed handgun license shall be suspended pursuant to Ohio R.C.
-2923.128(A)(2).\
+[2923.128(A)(2)][ORC Section 2923.128].\
     (ORC 2923.12)

     5. _(5)_ Carrying concealed weapons in violation of division (B)(3) of this